CivicActions/ssp-toolkit/docs/controls/CM.md

 #### CivicActions Responsibility

 CivicActions has developed, documented and disseminated to personnel a configuration management policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Configuration Management (CM) Policy.
-This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.d
+This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

+Configuration changes are overseen by the Change Control Board (CCB) consisting of the System Owner, Project Manager and CivicActions Development.